Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

 Next, I had a lot of fun :rolling_eyes: with Mathematica trying to find a suitable analytical expression that corresponds to my experimental lobes.

-Here are the conclusions, straight from 2 years ago (january 2016), I'm not sure my results are accurate or useable:
+Here are the conclusions, straight from 2 years ago (january 2016), I'm not sure my results are accurate or useable anymore (I should have written this page when I was developping it, now it's hard to remember where I left it at):

 ---